liusynevolab/CHYRON-entropycalc/README.md

 Then calculate p*LOG(p,2) for each sequence.
 The sum of this value for all sequences, multiplied by -1, is the Shannon entropy.

-To pool txt files of insertions that are the outputs of the NGS data pipeline (as in the CHYRON-lineage repository), run, for example

-python2.7 pool-lt.py well_data.txt